sVoxelDev/sChat/docs/getting-started.md

 - deep dive into the [configuration][configuration]
 - or get started with the [developer API][api]

-!!!tip "May the Force be with you :rocket:"

 [api]: ../developer/
 [commands]: commands/
 [permissions]: permissions/